hjson/hjson-py/index.rst

    will be pretty-printed with a newline followed by that string repeated for each level of nesting. ``None`` (the default) selects the most compact representation without any newlines.
-For backwards compatibility with versions of simplejson earlier than 2.1.0, an integer is also accepted and is converted to a string with that many spaces.
+For backwards compatibility with versions of hjson earlier than 2.1.0, an integer is also accepted and is converted to a string with that many spaces.

    .. versionchanged:: 2.1.0